apptainer/singularity-userdocs/definition_files.rst

 The ``Fingerprints:`` header can be used with bootstrap agents that provide a SIF image.
 The ``library`` agent always retrieves a SIF image.
-The ``localimage`` agent can be use to refer to SIF or other types of images.
+The ``localimage`` agent can be used to refer to SIF or other types of images.

 The ``Fingerprints:`` header has no effect if the bootstrap image is